fastify/fastify-autoload/README.md

 - `overwriteHooks` (optional) - If using `cascadeHooks`, cascade will be reset when a new `autohooks.js` file is encountered.
 Ignored if `autoHooks` is `false`.

-  Default behaviour of `cascadeHooks` is to accumulate hooks as new `autohooks.js` files are discovered and cascade to children.
+  Default behavior of `cascadeHooks` is to accumulate hooks as new `autohooks.js` files are discovered and cascade to children.
 Setting `overwriteHooks: true` will start a new hook cascade when new `autohooks.js` files are encountered.

   ```js
   fastify.register(autoLoad, {